 Patios and porches are fantastic places to hold informal gatherings and to bond with your family.
-Having quality pieces to furnish the area can make all of the difference in creating an inviting atmosphere.
+Having quality pieces to furnish the area can make all of the difference in creating an inviting atmosphere, especially if you have a fireplace.
 Dated and worn furniture might send the wrong message.
 Here are a few tips to keep in mind when shopping around for new patio furniture.

 How you know it’s time to replace patio furniture